Inflammatory bowel disease (IBD)

 Inflammatory bowel disease (IBD) is a term that describes disorders involving long-standing (chronic) inflammation of tissues in your digestive tract.
 Types of IBD include:

-Ulcerative colitis.
-This condition involves inflammation and sores (ulcers) along the superficial lining of your large intestine (colon) and rectum.
+- Ulcerative colitis.
+This condition involves inflammation and sores (ulcers) along the lining of your large intestine (colon) and rectum.

 - Crohn's disease.
 This type of IBD is characterized by inflammation of the lining of your digestive tract, which often can involve the deeper layers of the digestive tract.
 Crohn's disease most commonly affects the small intestine.
 However, it can also affect the large intestine and uncommonly, the upper gastrointestinal tract.

 Both ulcerative colitis and Crohn's disease usually are characterized by diarrhea, rectal bleeding, abdominal pain, fatigue and weight loss.